Last Updated on

 Last summer we had an amazing adventure exploring Loch Katrine and surrounding areas by bikes.
 Our route, as per map below, was a 53 km / 35 miles circle.
 We have, however, chosen a different starting point, free large visitors car park in Aberfoyle.
-Why from Aberfoyle?
-Due to two reasons – free parking and also the fact that we wanted to cycle over challenging Duke’s Pass first, while we were still fresh and full of beans.
+Why cycling from Aberfoyle?
+Due to two reasons; firstly – free parking, secondly – cycling over the challenging Duke’s Pass first, while we were still fresh and full of beans.
 Duke’s Pass is the hardest part of the route.

-The route is very picturesque, it climbs high at first, and although challenging, it’s rewarded with overview over scenic lochs- Loch Venechar and Loch Achray, as well as to Ben Ledi and Ben A’an.
+The route is very picturesque, it climbs a high pass at first, and although challenging, it’s rewarded with overview over scenic lochs – Loch Venechar and Loch Achray, as well as to Ben Ledi and Ben A’an.
 Farther, views across Loch Katrine are spectacular, and since it’s the most remote section of the route, one can enjoy peace and tranquillity brought by calm waters shaded by beautiful mountains.
 We highly recommend exploring Loch Katrine area by bike!

 Quick route description

 From Aberfoyle we cycled on forest tracks to Duke’s Pass and down to Loch Achray.
 We continued to Loch Katrine and followed paved track along loch’s shores.
-All the way along Loch Katrine visitors centre till Kinlochard is virtually traffic free.
+All the way along Loch Katrine, from visitor centre till Kinlochard the track is virtually traffic free.
 Later, we encountered very little traffic on last section between Kinlochard to Aberfoyle.

 Wild Camping near Ben A’an and nearest campsites

 Although Scotland’s access legislation (the Land Reform Scotland Act 2003), allows wild camping on most unenclosed land, Loch Lomond and Trossachs National Park area are excluded.
 This region has been extremely popular with campers for many years which led to degradation in many areas of the park.
-Park’s management, therefore, decided to introduce ban for wild camping, it is forbidden by law from April to October.
+Hence, the Park’s management introduced a ban for wild camping – it is forbidden by law from April to October.